-The site is located within multiple sections in Townships 12 & 13 South, Range 64 West of the 6th Principal Meridian currently within El Paso, Colorado.
-This site is located within both the Geick Ranch and Haegler Ranch drainage basins.
-The area generally drains from the northwest towards the southeast, travelling by sheet flow or roadside ditch until it enters unnamed creeks.
-Drainage will then continue along a series of creeks until they join the Arkansas River.
+The site is located within multiple sections in Township 12 South, Range 65 West of the 6th Principal Meridian currently within El Paso, Colorado.
+The receiving water for this area is Sand Creek within the Sand Creek drainage basin.
+The area generally drains from the northwest towards the southeast.